 I built a spreadsheet which evaluated all the systems we considered and tested them against the following scenarios:

-- Scenario 1: Simon has seizure at night whilst in bed
+Scenario 1: Simon has a seizure at night whilst in bed

-- Scenario 2: Simon has seizure during night whilst out of bed (for example if he went to bathroom or fell out of bed at onset of seizure)
+Scenario 2: Simon has a seizure during night whilst out of bed (for example if he went to bathroom or fell out of bed at onset of the seizure)

-- Scenario 3: Simon has seizure when alone in room but not in bed
+Scenario 3: Simon has a seizure when alone in the room but not in bed

-- Scenario 4: Simon has seizure when alone, not in his own room but elsewhere in house (range of signal)
+Scenario 4: Simon has a seizure when alone, not in his own room but elsewhere in the house (range of signal)

-- Scenario 6: Seizure occurs when device not working such as during charging (not including smart device / App crash)
+Scenario 6: Seizure occurs when the device is not working such as during charging (not including smart device / App crash)

 The Epi-Care Free came out best overall and scored well in all scenarios apart from Scenario 5 where a pulse monitoring device came out well.
 The Epi-Care free also came out well as being suitable for (in order of importance) use in a care home, at home and on holiday.

 Ultimately, the Epi-Care Free (with Control Box, INKA transmitter and infopager2) came out as the best solution for Simon because of: